 Lars Stole studies strategic pricing, contracts and incentives theory, industrial economics and game theory.
 Stole’s research has appeared in the American Economic Review, Econometrica, the Review of Economic Studies, and the Journal of Political Economy and Games and Economic Behavior.
 He has made numerous contributions to the theory of strategic price discrimination, including a comprehensive survey of research in strategic price discrimination in “Price Discrimination in Competitive Environments,” which appeared in the Handbook of Industrial Organization, Volume 3.

-He has been awarded numerous prizes for his research.
-Stole has received an Alfred P. Sloan Research Fellowship, a National Science Foundation Presidential Faculty Fellowship, and an Olin Fellowship in Law and Economics from the Harvard Law School.
-In the past, he has lectured at MIT, CERGE in Prague, and CES/Munich, and he has served as Editor of the RAND Journal of Economics.
-Stole currently is a research fellow for CESifo, and a Co-Director of the Applied Theory Initiative, which he co-founded in 2009.
+Stole has been awarded numerous prizes for his research, including an Alfred P. Sloan Research Fellowship, a National Science Foundation Presidential Faculty Fellowship, and an Olin Fellowship in Law and Economics from the Harvard Law School.
+In the past, he has lectured at MIT, CERGE/Prague, and CES/Munich, and he has served as Editor of the RAND Journal of Economics.
+Stole currently is a research fellow for CESifo, and a Co-Director of the Applied Theory Initiative at Booth and served as co-Director from 2009-2019.